-Broken toe facts
+Broken toe definition and facts

 - Broken toes are often caused by trauma or injury.
 Prolonged repetitive movements can cause a type of broken toe called a stress or hairline fracture.

-- Symptoms of a broken toe include: pain, swelling, stiffness, bruising, deformity, and difficultly walking.
+- Symptoms of a broken toe include pain, swelling, stiffness, bruising, deformity, and difficultly walking.

-- Possible complications of a broken toe include: nail injury, compound fracture, infection, deformity, or arthritis.
+- Possible complications of a broken toe include nail injury, compound fracture, infection, deformity, or arthritis.